abdulsalamIshaq/form-validator/README.md

 8. ```min```        => validate minimum value of an input field
 9. ```min```        => validate maximum value of an input field

-This is an Open Source proect, you can clone and add more validation
+This is an Open Source proect, you can contribute and add more validation rules